Cecil Yates

 Cecil Richard Yates Sr (May 08, 1912 – March 27, 1987) was an American professional track cyclist.
-He is best known for his success in six-day racing, having 18 victories in his career and was described as being a strong sprinter.
+He is best known for his success in six-day racing, having 18 victories in his career and being described as a strong sprinter.

 During World War II, Yates served the Army Air Force for 34 months, being promoted up to a Sergeant.
 He retired from cycling in 1950, winning 18 of 56 total six-day races he entered.
 He was inducted into the United States Bicycling Hall of Fame in 2007.